ChannonSam/dummy/README.md

 # dummy
 intro-to-git course dummy

-# This ReadMe does not have much information.
+### This ReadMe does not have much information.
 Sorry!!

+### I am still learning how to use Git and GitHub!!